jasonhoran/pdf-protect/README.md

 # Usage
 Once installed, right clicking on a PDF file will show a "Scripts" menu, with a both a "Password Protect PDF to Done" and a "Remove PDF Password to Done" submenu entries.
 A dialog box will ask for a password.
 If it does not already exist, the script will create a /Done folder.
 Using the password supplied, the .pdf file will either be password-protected or the password will be removed and the new file will be saved in the /Done folder.
 The original file will be preserved.
 # Alternative
 I also found that some files could not be decrypted using pdftk.
+These are often encrypted using the AES256 algorithm.
 However qpdf might work.
 This must be installed using `sudo apt install qpdf`.
 The alternative "Remove PDF Password to Done qPDF" script will do the same job using qpdf.
 # Credits
 Thanks to Ricardo Ferreira (https://launchpad.net/compress-pdf/) for the original work on Compress PDF which was the inspiration for this project.